jamshidkhaksaar/nsdo-taskm/PRD.md

     - **Potential Conflict:** The controller-level RBAC (guards run first) is more restrictive than the service-level logic.
 If `PermissionsGuard` enforces "task:manage" and the specified roles strictly, only users matching those criteria can access the endpoint, regardless of the service's more permissive checks.
 This needs clarification or alignment.
     - The user request specifies:
         1. Delegation enabled if task is assigned to current user by someone else.
 (Partially covered by `isAssignee` in service if controller allows).
-        2. Delegation enabled if task assigned to user's department and user is a manager.
-(This specific "department manager" delegation logic is not explicitly present in `TasksService.delegateTask()` unless the manager role maps to "Leadership" or "Administrator" and has "task:manage").
+        2. Delegation enabled if task assigned to user's department and user has a leadership role (e.g., Leadership).
+(This specific "department leadership" delegation logic is not explicitly present in `TasksService.delegateTask()` unless the leadership role has appropriate task management permissions).
 - **Verification Steps:**
     - Assuming the controller-level RBAC (`task:manage` permission and Leadership/Administrator role) is the effective gate:
         - Log in as a "Leadership" or "Administrator" role with "task:manage" permission.
             - Delegate a task originally assigned to User A to User B. Verify sub-task creation for User B, original task status update, and notifications.
     - If service-level permissions were reachable (e.g., if controller guards were less strict or "task:manage" was granted more broadly):
         - Scenario 1 (Task assigned to current user): User A is assigned a task.
 Log in as User A. Attempt to delegate to User C. Verify outcome based on effective permissions.
-        - Scenario 2 (Department manager): Task assigned to Dept X. User M is manager of Dept X. Log in as User M. Attempt to delegate to User D in Dept X. Verify.
+        - Scenario 2 (Department leadership): Task assigned to Dept X. User L has a leadership role and is associated with Dept X. Log in as User L. Attempt to delegate to User D in Dept X. Verify.
     - Log in as a user without the "task:manage" permission and relevant role.
 Confirm "Delegate Task" button is hidden/disabled or API call fails with 403.
     - Test delegation of a completed or cancelled task; expect a 400 Bad Request.